 As you know, outdoor lighting is like one giant welcome mat to creepy crawlies of all sorts.
 A single bulb on your porch can transform a peaceful night outside into a nightmare of flying, biting bugs in no time.
 And while us humans might hate this experience, it’s a buffet for spiders.
 Put simply, more lights = more bugs = more spiders.

-So do yourself a favor, and keep your home’s exterior lights off until winter arrives or exchange those traditional bug-attracting light bulbs for smarter options like LED, halogen, or sodium vapor.
+So do yourself a favor, and keep your home’s exterior lights off until winter arrives or better yet exchange those traditional bug-attracting light bulbs for smarter options like LED, halogen, or sodium vapor.

 3. TREAT YOUR HOME & LAWN

-Now for the easy part, let’s treat your home and lawn for spiders and other bugs.
+Now for the easy part, let’s treat your home and lawn for unwanted bugs.

-Thankfully you don’t have to resort to the dangerous, toxic stuff to keep spiders and other bugs out of your home.
-If you see an unwanted spider inside, just give it a direct, thorough spray with family-safe All-Purpose Bug Spray for a quick kill.
+Thankfully you don’t have to resort to the dangerous, toxic stuff to keep bugs out of your home and help control spiders.
+If you see an unwanted bug inside, just give it a direct spray with family-safe Cedarcide Original for a quick kill.

-To repel and prevent spiders indoors, you’ll need to spray suspected entry points and the areas where you experience spiders the most—such as corners of rooms, cabinets, under beds, etc—once weekly.
+For prevention, spray suspected entry points and areas with high spider traffic—such as corners of rooms, cabinets, under beds, etc—once weekly with Cedarcide Original.
 After 4 consecutive weeks of spraying, chances are you won’t see many spiders for the rest of the year.
 If you’re still experiencing spiders after 4 weeks, keep spraying those trouble spots weekly until they’re gone for good.

-To get rid of spiders and other outside bugs, spray your entire yard—front, back and sides—with our non-toxic lawn treatment, PCO Choice.
+To get rid of spiders and other outside bugs, spray your entire yard—front, back and sides—with our non-toxic lawn treatment, Outdoor Bug Control.
 If this is your first treatment of the season, apply twice two weeks apart the first month and just monthly after that.
-For additional bug protection, we strongly suggest dispersing Pest-Repelling Cedar Granules throughout your lawn every 6–8 weeks.
+For best results, we strongly suggest dispersing Pest-Repelling Cedar Granules throughout your lawn every 6–8 weeks.

-And that’s it—you can now enjoy your lawn without stressing about spiders and other biting bugs.
+And that’s it—you can now enjoy your lawn without stressing about unwanted bugs.
 And because there are now fewer spiders outside your home, you’ll see far fewer inside, too.
-Best of all, because PCO Choice is plant-based plus family & pet-safe, you can enjoy your lawn right away, no downtime required.
+Best of all, because Outdoor Bug Control is plant-based plus family & pet-safe, you can enjoy your lawn right away, no downtime required.